EU watchdog sets out initial terms of bank health check

 "This is the game changer," an EU regulatory official said.

-A French banking source said the ECB was already "strutting its stuff" by asking for millions of pieces of data to check exposures line by line.
+The EBA does not have the power to directly challenge lenders over data, a key flaw in previous tests.

-Central bankers say a balance sheet review ahead of the stress tests, to be carried out for the first time, along with the use of outside consultants, makes the test more rigorous.
+Central bankers say a balance sheet review ahead of the stress tests, to be carried out for the first time, along with the use of outside consultants, will make the exercise more rigorous.

 Regulators say increased credibility this time round is clear from the way banks have already been scrambling to bolster their capital ratios, mainly by dumping loans, known as deleveraging, to avoid the humiliation of failing the test.